How a 28-year-old MBA grad got a job at Google

 “When we started the course, they said we’d become more resilient, which sounded trite to me.
 But developing my resilience is definitely the best skill I learnt to overcome the challenges,” he said.

-How his MBA got him a job at Google
+How the MBA graduate got a job at Google

 “When I started the course, I was clear to myself that my unfettered focus for the MBA would be to get an internship at a technology company and to try to turn that into a full-time role,” explained Ross.
 He began preparing his CV and cover letters for the companies he wanted to apply to, plus some smaller firms he was interested in, early into his programme.